Teach English in Thailand

 All participants will participate in a week long orientation upon arrival, whether you are taking the TESOL course or not.
 All participants who are already certified or majored in Education, will have their orientation in Hua Hin, while those taking the TESOL course will have their orientation in their chosen TESOL course location, either Hua Hin or Chiang Mai.

-Orientation week is full of fun excursions, which are included in the program:
+Orientation week is full of fun activities and excursions, which are included in the program:

 - Muay Thai lessons